 This split is hardcoded into the smart contract and cannot be changed.

 Yes.
-The entire lottery logic is in an open-source smart contract on Polygon.
+The lottery logic runs through transparent smart contracts.
 Every draw, every ticket, and every prize is recorded on-chain and can be independently verified by anyone.
-The smart contract is open source and auditable on the Polygon blockchain.